scalapb/ScalaPB/docs/src/main/markdown/common-protos.md

   the classpath.
 This is accomplished by adding the library as a normal dependency.

+If you don't have any proto files that import the common protos, then you can omit the `"protobuf"` dependency.

 # Adding new packages

 If you don't see your favorite third-party proto package here, and there is already a maven package for it that provides the proto files (with possibly Java generated classes), you can send a pull request to common-protos to have it added.
 See instruction on the [ScalaPB Common Protos project page on Github](https://github.com/scalapb/common-protos).